mmansion/UT_FMX_213/ASSIGNMENTS.md

 | <sub> 4.
 Fabricating Modeled Objects on 3D Printers</sub> |

 Look around.
-Objects are everywhere!
-In the built-world nearly everything we see, touch or experience is someone's design project OMG 🤯🤯🤯
+Objects are everywhere.
+In the built-environment nearly everything we see, touch or experience is someone's design project! 🤯🤯🤯

 In this project we will explore the process of modeling and fabricating real-life objects.
 In our study, we will learn a common "design for fabrication" process, by: 1) measuring; 2) sketching; 3) modeling; and then 4) fabricating.